usegalaxy-au/Notes/Administraton.md

 ### System administration:

 * Primarily Derek.
-* Backup would be Simon and Igor.
+* Backup would be Simon and Nuwan.

 ### Tools